rossanx/akfs/docs/journal.md

                  deal_with_it

-This function disables HARDWARE INTERRUPTS (cli), puts the ERROR CODE and the EXCEPTION NUMBER on the stack (first two "pushl"s).
+This function puts the ERROR CODE and the EXCEPTION NUMBER on the stack (first two "pushl"s).
 Then it prints a message informing the exception (next "pushl"s and "call print").
 After that, a macro called deal_with_it is called.
 You can see the macro next:

           .macro deal_with_it
                   pushl   $0x0E     # FG: YELLOW